Critical Human Geography

 Dissertation: Human Geography

-Building directly on the work undertaken in the Research Design module, this module requires the student to write a substantive research dissertation on a subject chosen following discussion with a nominated supervisor.
+Building directly on the work undertaken in the Research Design module, this module requires you to write a substantive research dissertation on a subject chosen following discussion with a nominated supervisor.
+The dissertation will be 20,000 words in length.

 Geographical Research Methods